Abhirup-Sarkar/birthday-lucky/README.md

-# birthday-lucky
+# Is your Birthday lucky?

- Take the user's birthday and his lucky number as a input and show the result
+ It takes the user's birthdate and his lucky number as an input and shows whether his birthdate is lucky or not.